notgiven688/jitterphysics2/docfx/docs/documentation/filters.md

 }
 ```

-The `TeamFilter` class can then be instantiated and assigned to `world.BroadPhaseFilter`, ensuring that rigid bodies of different colors will not interact:
+The `TeamFilter` class can then be instantiated and assigned to `world.BroadPhaseFilter`:

 ```cs
 world.BroadPhaseFilter = new TeamFilter();